-Students who apply to the MSW program and are accepted cannot defer that offer.
-If they are unable to accept the offer at that time and would like to attend at a later date, they will need to re-apply for admission to the M.S.W. program at that time.
+Students who apply to the MSW Program and are accepted cannot defer that offer.
+If they are unable to accept the offer at that time and would like to attend at a later date, they will need to re-apply for admission to the M.S.W.
+Program at that time.

-The M.S.W. program has a Four Year Completion Requirement.
+The MSW Program has a Four Year Completion Requirement.
 Should students exceed this timeline, due to an extended leave of absence, it will be necessary for them to attain certification of their "currency" in courses taken more than 4 years ago from course instructors.
 This may involve formal testing out processes.
-Therefore leaves of absence should be taken very seriously.
+Therefore leaves of absences should be taken very seriously.